Why Teach Music?

 Music Teaching at Churchill

-At Churchill we teach use a program of learning called Charanga.
+At Churchill we teach use a program of learning called Kapow.
 This enables us to provide a high quality music education, fully meeting the requirements of the National Curriculum in an exciting and hands-on way.
-All our Year 3 and 4 children also have the opportunity to learn the Ukulele in school, providing them with an introduction to learning an individual tuned instrument.
+In some years, our Year 3 and 4 children also have the opportunity to learn the Ukulele in school, providing them with an introduction to learning an individual tuned instrument.

 We sing a range of different styles of music across the year and participate in lots of different events, performing locally to sing Christmas Carols at the Christmas Lights event in Westerham, taking part in the O2 Young Voices concert in London, participating in the local Westerham Music Festival alongside many other local primary schools and singing at our own events and services in school and at St. Mary's Church.

 It is busy all year round for the choir, as we are always preparing for something.
 Its great fun - come and join us!

 Recorders have long been part of primary school music and unfortunately, for many, often conjure images of painful shrieking noises!
 However, at Churchill, this is definitely not the case.

 Recorder can actually be a beautiful sounding instrument and also provides a very solid grounding in musicianship for children wishing to progress to other instruments at secondary school.
 Children are taught to read music in the treble clef, learning to interpret the symbols for pitch and length of notes, understand different rhythms, key signatures, dynamics and much more.

 For those fearing squeaky practice sessions, we teach children right from their first lesson to listen to the tone they are producing and alter their breathing to ensure they produce a good sound.
 Grade exams are available too and as they progress, children have the opportunity to try the range of different recorders available.
 These include the sopranino, treble and tenor recorder, and open up opportunities to play more complex pieces in multiple parts.

 Recorder lessons are free and are open to children in Key Stage 2.